atrosekta/rust-electrical-wiki/content/index.md

 so thanks to him and all the people in the Rustricity Workshop community that contribute to it!

+A massive Thank You to @3YE#6593 on Discord for creating the website and teaching me (SwiftCoyote) how to update and maintain it.

 ---

-if you want to contribute to this project, there is multiple way you can do it:
+If you want to contribute to this project, there is multiple way you can do it:

-- you can report if you found a bug or have a suggestion,
+-  If you find a bug, spelling or grammaitical error, or have a suggestion, please make them on the Google Document - [Google Document](https://docs.google.com/document/d/19hr2dKtooN_YDF7TUsTdpLGadEEy9iyEFp12wbPnIas/edit?usp=sharing)
-- you can maybe contribute code that fix or add it,
+- You can contribute code that fix or add to the website,
-- but the principal thing is informations,
-  where it is some new sections you want to add,
-  or some already there that you want to modify,
-  some reorganisation idea ...

-its made in a way so someone could edit the website content without needing to know html/css/javascript, all the content is writen in markdown format (similar to discord messages: \**italic*\*, \*\***bold**\*\*, etc...) for now i havnt written something that explains how to do it but you can ask me on discord
+Its made in a way so someone could edit the website content without needing to know html/css/javascript.
+All the content is writen in markdown format (similar to discord messages: \**italic*\*, \*\***bold**\*\*, etc...)
+For now i havnt written something that explains how to do it but you can ask me on discord

 ---